jontrulson/conquest/docs/conquest-guide.md

 Use them together.
 Use them in peace.

-## Suns
+## Stars

-Suns are hot.
+Stars are hot.
 Don't fly through them unless it absolutely, positively, has to be there overnight.
 Hint: Robots don't seem to worry about suns.
 This can be used against them.

 ## Cloaking